 7. Profound Learning teaches the future

 How many people today take history?
-Well what about taking the future?
+Well what about taking ‘the future’?
 Master’s has been building models, processes, and scenarios for the future for well over a decade.
 It is part of our vision for education and a strong part of our research and development.
 We do this because of the rapid change and complexity of technology—the world is moving faster—and it is important for our students to have the tools and capacities to build models of the future, see the opportunities and threats, and design and create accordingly.

 8. Profound Learning is all about the power of innovation